 Setpoint Weight doesn’t do anything when your sticks are idle, so make sure to do lots of acro moves when tuning Setpoint Weight.

-My recommendation is to play around between 0.3 to 2.
+My recommendation is to begin with value 1, and play around between 0.5 to 1.5.
 Remember there is no wrong value as long as you like it.
+I personally find a noticeable difference with an increment of 0.05, so take small step at a time :)

 Setpoint Transition Explained

-From my understanding, Setpoint Transition decreases the influence of Setpoint Weight when the stick is returning back to center.
+Setpoint Transition gives you the best of both worlds: the sharp response as well as the damping at the end of the move.
+It decreases the influence of Setpoint Weight when the stick is returning back to center.
 This results in smoother stop of a flip and roll (or any other acrobatic moves).

 The Setpoint transition value basically represents a point of stick deflection: